banner scheduled tasks on pi -- Erik Mclean / Unsplash / ThomasDyan / RaspberryTips

 Now you know what a cron and a crontab are, how to schedule a task or a script on Raspberry Pi with many options and how to find out what didn’t work as you want.

-Crons are something fundamental in Raspberry Pi and Linux in general.
+Crons are something fundamental in Raspberry Pi and also used for auto-starting programs on Linux in general.
 I hope that you understand better how they work, it will serve you very often.

 If you have doubts about planning a cron, know that there are websites that allow you either to create your planning or to check if what you did is what you wanted.
 For example, crontab.guru will do this for you.